 John Capone

-John Capone is a writer and editor from New York.
-As a freelancer he's written for NYMag.com’s Grub Street, BlackBook, Radar, The Daily, Hemispheres, NBCNewYork.com, [wherever]: an out of place journal and many others.
+John Capone is a writer and editor from New York who lived in California for 12 years.
+He's written for NYMag.com’s Grub Street, BlackBook, Radar, The Daily, Hemispheres, NBCNewYork.com, Zagat, Robb Report, Wine Enthusiast and others.